 It is a rather trivial task to track a vehicle.
-You just place a GPS tracker under the windshield, connect it to vehicle’s power wires, optionally connect analog inputs, immobilizer, CAN-bus, sensors — whatever your business needs.
+You just place a GPS tracker under the windshield, connect it to the vehicle’s power wires, optionally connect analog inputs, immobilizer, CAN-bus, sensors — whatever your business needs.
 Indeed, a vehicle is a super-suitable place to install GPS-tracker:

 - it has a power source — GNSS positioning is a rather power-intensive algorithm

 - it is protected from theft — even though a GPS-tracker costs several orders cheaper than the vehicle itself, some trackers may cost several hundred dollars.
 So it is worth keeping it safe

 - it is protected from harsh weather conditions — the tracker must not be IP68 protected to function properly if it is installed inside the car.